trust-net/dag-documentation/README.md

 **Q:** _What are some of the assumptions and facts that can help with solution?_
 **A:** Following facts and assumptions exist in trust-net DAG model:
 * each submitter is required to keep track of its latest transaction sequence and transaction hash
+* there cannot be two transaction's from same submitter with same transaction sequence within a shard
+* when a new Anchor is issued for a transaction, it coalesces all the tips of shard's DAG, effectively making all transactions processed so far by the shard as ancestor
+* any transaction that uses an "incoming" value from a previous transaction is also a descendent of that transaction in the shard's DAG (by virtue of shard's tips coalescing)
+* only the resource owner can submit a transaction with "outgoing" operation for that resource

+With above constraints, DAG protocol gaurantees that:
+* all transactions that depend on an "incoming" operation from a previous transaction will only be processed after its ancestors have been processed (see [Issue #47](https://github.com/trust-net/dag-lib-go/issues/47) and [Issue #51](https://github.com/trust-net/dag-lib-go/issues/51))
+* all transactions with an "outgoing" operation that deducts value from a resource are processed in same sequential order across all application nodes in the network (by virtue of resource ownership and submitter sequencing rules)
-* if there are 2 different transactions with same submitter sequence — then this is evidence of intentional double spending by the submitter!
+* if there are 2 different transactions with same submitter sequence — then this is evidence of intentional double spending by the submitter and will be rejected by all honest application nodes
-* submitter identities are global and shared at the platform level across all apps/shards
-* asset values owned by transaction submitters are application/shard specific

 # DAG protocol
 tbd